Distribution Shift Alignment Helps LLMs Simulate Survey Response Distributions: Limitations

 \section{Limitations}

 Although DSA demonstrates strong performance in simulating survey distributions, it still has several limitations.
+Our goal is not to recover human preferences in an absolute sense, but to estimate what a larger survey conducted under the same questionnaire design would have produced from a limited sample.

 \textbf{Dependence on independence assumptions.} Our theoretical analysis relies on the assumption that background variables are independent.
+This assumption is introduced to provide theoretical intuition for why shift-based estimation can reduce reliance on noisy subgroup empirical distributions, rather than as an algorithmic condition required by DSA.
 While this simplifies the estimation of distribution shifts, real-world survey variables are often correlated.
-Violations of this assumption may reduce the accuracy of the shift-based alignment, suggesting that future work could explore joint modeling of correlated backgrounds.
+Violations of this assumption may reduce the accuracy of the shift-based alignment.

+Empirically, however, DSA remains effective even when background variables are correlated, which may be because LLM attention implicitly captures such dependencies, and/or because shift alignment introduces a regularizing effect that improves robustness.
+These possibilities suggest promising directions for future work, including explicit joint modeling of correlated backgrounds and a deeper study of why DSA is resilient to dependence.

 \textbf{Limited evaluation scope.} Our experiments focus on datasets with discrete, well-structured survey questions.
 The method’s effectiveness in open-ended, multi-choice, or free-text survey settings remains untested.
 Extending DSA to more complex or less-structured survey formats would further validate its general applicability.